Guide to Writing Effective Progress and Shift Notes for Support Workers

 • Always sign on and off, stating time and date.

-• Include the clients name and/or address on each page if you are writing in a book that does not have page numbers.
+• Include the clients name, address or NDIS no. on each page if you are writing in a book that does not have page numbers.

 • There should be no blank spaces in your shift notes.
 This protects you from claims by a court that information was added to the notes after the fact.
 After sign off, always draw a line to the end of the row or page to prevent additions.